The precise regularity of the Lyapunov exponent for $C^2$ Cos-type quasiperiodic Schr\"odinger cocycles with large couplings: Introduction

 The remaining part of the paper is as follows.
-In Section 3, we state some basic preparation which include some technical lemmas from \cite{wz1} without proof.
-In section 4, we present the structure of the spectrum and prove part of Theorem 1.
-In the last several sections, we focus on the remaining part of Theorem 1.
-The letters C and c will denote absolute constants.
+Section 2 provides some basic preparations which include some technical lemmas from \cite{wz1}.
+In Section 3, we present the structure of the spectrum.
+Then we prove the main Theorem in Section 4 based on a key lemma.
+In the remaining sections, we focus on the proof of the key lemma.
+The letters $C,\ C^*$ and $c$ will denote universal constants satisfying $0<c<1<C,\ C^*$ depending only on the potential $v$ and the frequency $\alpha$.
+Moreover, the letter $\hat{\epsilon}$ denotes a universal constant satisfying $0<\hat{\epsilon}\ll 1$ and in particular $\hat{\epsilon}\ll c<1$.
+We emphasize that \( C_{\alpha}>0 \) depends only on \( \alpha \).